-DX Enterprise Best Practices - 2019 and Beyond
+Digital Enterprise Best Practices - 2019

-Today, due to the ever changing threat landscape created by mobile computing, the Internet of Things (IoT) and a very sophisticated network of threat actors (i.e., the bad guys) enterprises now need to expand its DX best practice portfolio to include programs that deal with digital enterprise organizational readiness and agility, cybersecurity risk management , application security, cyber resilience and cloud security.
+Today, due to the ever changing threat landscape created by mobile computing, the Internet of Things (IoT) and a very sophisticated network of threat actors (i.e., the bad guys) enterprises now need to expand its digital enterprise best practice portfolio to include the NIST Cybersecurity Framework from the National Institute for Standards & Technologies (NIST), NICE Cybersecurity Workforce Framework from the National Institute of Cybersecurity Education (NICE), Digital Enterprise Readiness Framework from the Institute for Digital Transformation, RESILIA Cyber Resilience Framework from Axelos, Software and Application Security Framework from Security Innovations, and the Cloud Security Framework from the Cloud Security Alliance.

-NISTCSF.COM - DX Enterprise Training Consortium
+NISTCSF.COM - Digital Enterprise Training Consortium

-itSM Solutions NISTCSF.COM is a global consortium of academic, government and industry thought leaders working together to create DX enterprise assessment, remediation, certification and skills training solutions to help organizations operationalize the DX best practice programs created by the National Institute of Standards & Technologies (NIST), AXELOS, ISACA, ISO and other internationally recognized standard bodies & institutes.
+itSM Solutions NISTCSF.COM is a global consortium of academic, government and industry thought leaders working together to create digital enterprise assessment, remediation, certification and skills training solutions to help organizations operationalize the best practice programs created by the National Institute of Standards & Technologies (NIST), AXELOS, ISACA, ISO and other internationally recognized standard bodies & institutes.